oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

 ## Task 1: Create bucket with your own encryption keys

+1. You first need to login to your OCI tenant with the Data_Manager_XXX user where XXX is your student login, please refer to the "Get Started" Lab if required.
-1. Let's first create a bucket in OCI Object Storage.
+  Let's first create a bucket in OCI Object Storage.
 To do that, log in to OCI console and navigate through the main hamburger menu to *"Storage > Object Storage > Buckets"*.

     ![Buckets](./images/buckets.png "Buckets")

 2. Create a bucket in the compartment we used to create the Vault by selecting the compartment and clicking **Create Bucket**.